bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_rn_making_of.md

 val changeDescriptor: String = descriptor.replace("/84'/1'/0'/0/*","/84'/1'/0'/1/*")
 ```

-To create a wallet with bdk we need to specify wallet descriptor, network, a database config, blockchaincofig.
+To create a wallet with bdk we need to specify wallet descriptor, network, a database config, blockchain config.
 We intend to use bitcoin testnet and want to use default memory for data.
 For bitcoin node we will use a public electrum server.
 We will need to define these parameters to create a wallet.

 ```kotlin
 val network = `Network.TESTNET`